brimdata/super/book/src/super-sql/operators/unnest.md

 where the first field is copied to each derived value and the second field is the unnested elements of the array `elem0`, `elem1`, etc.

-To explode the fields of records or the key-value paris of maps, use the flatten [`flatten` function](../functions/records/flatten.md), which produces an array that can be unnested.
+To explode the fields of records or the key-value paris of maps, use the
+[`flatten` function](../functions/records/flatten.md), which produces an array that can be unnested.